fivethirtyeight/data/wnba-forecasts/README.md

 away_team_score | Away team's score (will be blank for `pre` and `live` games) home_team_postgame_rating | Home team's rating after the game (will be blank for `pre` and `live` games) away_team_postgame_rating | Away team's rating after the game (will be blank for `pre` and `live` games) commissioners_cup_final | Whether this game was the [WNBA Commissioner's Cup](https://en.wikipedia.org/wiki/WNBA_Commissioner%27s_Cup) Championship Game.
-All Championship Games shift teams' Elo ratings after they are played, but are excluded from Monte Carlo simulations as they do not count towards teams' regular season records.
+All Championship Games shift teams' Elo ratings but are excluded from Monte Carlo simulations, as they do not count towards teams' regular season records.